 Portland, Oregon is an awesome place to live.
 The river city features a rugged, natural beauty and is brimming with an eccentric, culture-rich vibe.
 With the ocean a short hour’s drive west and the mountains to the east, Portland offers residents the best of everything.
 The Willamette and Columbia Rivers are an important part of the Portland landscape.
 The many bridges that cross the rivers lend Portland the nickname the City of Bridges.

-Tech companies and countless startups are a big part of Portland’s work scene, and the city has affectionately been dubbed the “Silicon Forest.”
-It’s easy to get around the city by bike or public transportation.
+Tech companies and countless startups are a big part of Portland’s work scene, and the city has affectionately been dubbed the “Silicon Forest” (not to mention one of the best cities for young professionals in the US).
+It’s easy to get around by bike or public transportation.
 Portland’s affordable cost of living makes it one of the best places to live in the Pacific Northwest.

 Whether you’re in Portland to study, work, play, or anything in between, you might want to cover your stuff with renters insurance.
 We’ll take you through the basics of renters insurance coverage, and also go through some of the coolest neighborhoods and hidden gems to explore in and around Portland.